Ruinan-Ding/Ruinan-Ding/README.md

 - 📁 Local media file processing
 - 🔄 Format conversion via ffmpeg

 > *Note: All core features are fully functional.
-I'm currently working on improving documentation while refactoring the codebase to enhance organization and maintainability.
+I'm currently refactoring the codebase to enhance organization and maintainability.
 Contributions to documentation and code structure improvements are welcome!*

 *I welcome contributions, feedback, and collaboration for this project!
 Feel free to [open issues](https://github.com/Ruinan-Ding/OpenAI-YouTube-Transcriber/issues) or [join discussions](https://github.com/Ruinan-Ding/OpenAI-YouTube-Transcriber/discussions).*